 Listed below are examples of the projects and events the People First committee has undertaken.

 - Our first project was to hold a “Leadership Summit”, which was designed to bring together elected leaders, union activists, community groups, and economic development policy leaders and thinkers.
 The biggest turnout was from UNITE members and several politicians did attend.

-- Our first project was in corporate tax break accountability for job creation and we met with the past Fall River mayor and economic development officers who were leading this effort statewide.
+- Another early project was in corporate tax break accountability for job creation.
+We met with the past Fall River mayor and economic development officers who were leading this effort statewide.
 However, their strong actions to take on companies who failed at their job creation promises were overturned by state government, although there was a small local victory.

 - UMass Lowell, Boston, and Dartmouth facilitated a meeting at UMass Boston to brainstorm between the SE CLC economic development committee and the North Shore CLC economic development committee.
 Some common ground was addressed with future possibilities discussed.

 - People First, with the UMassD Labor Extension coordinator as the leader, planned an economic development conference in New Bedford for 80 people.
 The three key areas addressed were affordable housing, good jobs for youth, and improving public transportation for access to better jobs.
 Congressman Barney Frank gave the keynote address and the mayors of Fall River and New Bedford were on a panel.
 A state representative came to present on the transportation issue.
 Other experts from around the state provided their expertise in the discussions.